As COVID-19 restrictions continue to fluctuate, businesses are tentatively opening their doors to consumers.

 Vipin Chahal, founder of the consumer assistance website Return Policy Guide, is now committed to building an emergency fund that he can tap into, if and when the need arises.
 He still worries about overspending and getting into debt, though, because of uncertainties in the market.

-“This is the best reason why I had been using my credit cards very carefully during the lockdown process,” says Chahal, who is more committed than ever to make all payments on time.
+“This is the best reason why I had been using my credit cards very carefully during the lockdown process,” said Chahal, who is more committed than ever to make all payments on time.

 How to keep financial intentions

 Even the best resolutions can quickly dissolve.
-“After going through the pandemic and dealing with all the initial struggles, people do want to avoid overspending,” says money-saving expert Andrea Woroch.
+“After going through the pandemic and dealing with all the initial struggles, people do want to avoid overspending,” said money-saving expert Andrea Woroch.

 “But when they say they’re going to pull back and not charge as they did before, it’s easy to let that go when they’re finally having a good time.
 All those great budgeting plans can go to the wayside, and suddenly debt is creeping back up.”